sgclasher/agentblueprint/instructions.md

 ## ✅ Completed Milestones
 *A reverse-chronological log of implemented features.*

+### ✅ COMPLETED: Multi-Provider AI Backend (Phase 6.2)
+**What was implemented:**
+- **Provider-Agnostic AI Service**: Refactored the central `aiService` to be fully provider-agnostic.
+It now dynamically loads the correct AI provider based on the user's saved credentials in the admin interface.
+- **Anthropic Claude Provider**: Created a new `claudeServerProvider.js` that correctly interfaces with the Anthropic Claude API, using the API key from the user's configuration.
+- **Enhanced OpenAI Provider**: Updated `openaiServerProvider.js` to accept a runtime API key, allowing it to work with both user-configured credentials and the legacy environment variable fallback.
+- **Robust Error Handling**: Resolved multiple bugs, including circular dependencies and UI rendering issues, to ensure the new multi-provider system is stable and reliable.
+- **Advanced Prompt Engineering**: Re-engineered the prompt-building logic to be significantly more effective.
+It now extracts key data from the structured profile object (not markdown) and uses an improved example structure to guide the AI, resulting in highly specific and relevant timeline generation.

 ### ✅ COMPLETED: Codebase Health Check & Refactoring (January 2025)
 **What was implemented:**